ksumngs/HapLink.jl/docs/src/tutorial/3-other.md

 We have a set of Nanopore reads and a reference genome to go with them.
-We'll use [minimap2](https://doi.org/10.1093/bioinformatics/bty191) to align the reads to reference. minimap2 requires the `-a` flag to output in SAM format, and uses the `-x` flag to tweak the settings for optimal Nanoore alignment.
+We'll use [minimap2](https://doi.org/10.1093/bioinformatics/bty191) to align the reads to reference. minimap2 requires the `-a` flag to output in SAM format, and uses the `-x` flag to tweak the settings for optimal Nanopore alignment.
 We then run those reads through `samtools sort` and `samtools index` to reduce the computational load needed to find reads by our downstream tools, and `samtools view -b` to convert the SAM file into a compressed BAM file.